vndevpro/DropzoneMvc/README.md

     <add key="TempFilesRoot" value="~/App_Data/TempFiles" />
 ```

-2. Install the package into your app
+2. Install the package into your app:

     Install-Package DropzoneMvc